 (i) At the end of the taxable year or at any time during the preceding 12 months, 50% or more of the CFC’s capital, right to profits, or voting rights is owned, directly or indirectly, by those entities alone or together with other related persons.
-For purposes of the CFC regime, a person is deemed related to a Chilean company in any of the following circumstances:
+For purposes of the CFC regime, a person is deemed related to a Chilean company in either of the following circumstances:

-(I) the person is an entity that is part of the same corporate group as the Chilean company;
+● The person is an entity that is part of the same corporate group as the Chilean company;

-(II) the person is a legal entity that, with respect to the company, is either (a) its parent, i.e., it owns more than 50% of the company’s voting shares or can appoint the majority of the company’s directors, (b) its subsidiary, i.e., the company is the parent of the entity, (c) a significant shareholder, i.e., it owns between 10% and 50% of the company’s voting shares or has the right to appoint at least one member of the company’s Board of Directors either by itself or through a shareholders agreement, or (d) its affiliate, i.e., the company is a significant shareholder of the entity;
+● The person is a legal entity that, with respect to the company, is: (a) its parent, i.e., it owns more than 50% of the company’s voting shares or can appoint the majority of the company’s directors; (b) its subsidiary, i.e., the company is the parent of the entity; (c) a significant shareholder, i.e., it owns between 10% and 50% of the company’s voting shares or has the right to appoint at least one member of the company’s Board of Directors either by itself or through a shareholders agreement; or (d) its affiliate, i.e., the company is a significant shareholder of the entity.

-(ii) The Chilean company can, either directly or indirectly and either by itself or through the above related parties, appoint, change or remove the majority of the members of the Board of Directors of the foreign entity or unilaterally has the power to amend its by-laws;
+(ii) The Chilean company can, either directly or indirectly and either by itself or through the above related parties, appoint, change or remove the majority of the members of the Board of Directors of the foreign entity or unilaterally has the power to amend its by-laws.

-(iii) Unless otherwise proven, the CFC is incorporated, domiciled or resident in a jurisdiction that is viewed as having a preferential tax regime, irrespective of the percentage of shares, profits or voting rights the Chilean company owns, directly or indirectly, in the CFC; in this regard, a jurisdiction is considered to have a low or no tax if it meets at least two of the following criteria:
+(iii) Unless otherwise proven, the CFC is incorporated, domiciled or resident in a jurisdiction that is viewed as having a preferential tax regime, irrespective of the percentage of shares, profits or voting rights the Chilean company owns, directly or indirectly, in the CFC; in this regard, a jurisdiction is considered to have a low or no tax if it satisfies at least two of the following criteria:

-(I) its effective tax rate on foreign source income is less than 50% of the additional tax rate, i.e., 35%.
+● Its effective tax rate on foreign source income is less than 50% of the additional tax rate, i.e., 35%.
 To determine the effective tax rate, the income tax exemptions or rebates, the actual or deemed costs and expenses that reduce the income, as well as the tax credits or rebates on the foreign tax liability that are granted by the foreign jurisdiction must be taken into account.
 The effective tax on foreign source income is the result of dividing the net foreign tax liability by the adjusted net profit.
-If the foreign jurisdiction has progressive tax rates, the effective rate is the average rate that results from dividing by two the difference between the highest and the lowest tax rates;
+If the foreign jurisdiction has progressive tax rates, the effective rate is the average rate that results from dividing by two the difference between the highest and the lowest tax rates.

-(II) it does not have an exchange of information treaty with Chile that is in force;
+● It does not have an in-force exchange of information treaty with Chile.

-(III) its legislation does not have rules that are substantially similar to those recommended by the OECD or the UN that allow the foreign tax authority to make transfer pricing assessments;
+● Its legislation does not contain rules that are substantially similar to those recommended by the OECD or the UN that allow the foreign tax authority to make transfer pricing assessments.

-(IV) its legislation does not meet the requirements to be treated by the OECD as compliant or substantially compliant with internationally accepted standards on matters dealing with tax transparency and exchange of information;
+● Its legislation does not meet the requirements for being be treated by the OECD as compliant or substantially compliant with internationally accepted standards on matters dealing with tax transparency and the exchange of information.

-(V) its legislation contains one or more preferential tax regimes that are contrary to international standards as determined by the OECD;
+● Its legislation contains one or more preferential tax regimes that are contrary to international standards as determined by the OECD.

-(VI) its tax legislation adopts a territorial approach, i.e., the foreign jurisdiction only taxes income that is generated or produced within its territory;
+● Its tax legislation adopts a territorial approach, i.e., the foreign jurisdiction only taxes income that is generated or produced within its territory.

 A country cannot be regarded as a low or no tax jurisdiction if it is a member of the OECD.
-Furthermore, the SII can issue rulings as to whether a particular jurisdiction meets the above criteria;
+Furthermore, the SII can issue rulings as to whether a particular jurisdiction satisfies the above criteria.